dholman7/danholman-portfolio/README.md

 - See `docs/cursor-demo.md` for a guided demo using repo-wide context.
 - Keep changes mock-only; no API calls are required.

+### Cursor Rules Configuration
+This repository includes a [`.cursorrules`](.cursorrules) file that provides Cursor with project-specific context and coding standards.
+The rules cover:

+- **Project Overview**: Portfolio structure and module purposes
+- **Python 3.13 Development**: Language features, patterns, and best practices
+- **TypeScript/ES6+ Rules**: Modern JavaScript patterns and conventions
+- **Testing Guidelines**: pytest, Jest, and automation patterns
+- **File Organization**: Project structure and naming conventions

+These rules help Cursor understand the codebase context and generate code that follows the project's standards and patterns.

 > Cursor is an AI code editor with repo-wide code awareness, natural language editing, and fast autocomplete.
 See the official site: https://cursor.com/.